Jacob7578/Jacob/README.md

-- 👋 Hi, I’m @MeoNax my real name is Jacob.
+- 👋 Hi, I’m @MeoNax.
 - 👀 I’m interested in coding, neurology, physics.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ... ( not sure yet ).
+- 💞️ I’m looking to collaborate on any project in this language .
 - 📫 How to reach me ?
 Ask me in private ;)

 <!---